alamkanak/Vuepress-Portfolio-Theme/README.md

 ## Advanced: Customize theme color and font
 1. Open `docs/.viewpress/theme/style/index.styl` file.
 2. At the top of the file, you can see all of the color options that you can modify.
 Edit them according to your need.

+## Deployment to github pages
+1. Open `deploy.sh`.
+2. Replace all references of `https://github.com/alamkanak/alamkanak.github.io.git` with your repo URL where you want to deploy.
+3. Replace all references of `alam` with your loccal machine user name.
+4. To deploy, run
+    ```
+    sudo sh deploy.sh
+    ```